 2. Restore your focus, return home in a state of flow

 Quiet destinations help with attention restoration for those who are suffering from mental burnout.
 As modern life and lifestyles lay on large-scale difficulties and daily challenges, it is important to cultivate practices that help us gain back our center.
-While there are many ways to restore some focus close to home (a yoga class or meditation for example), traveling deep into the womb of nature helps you enter into a more profound state of flow.
+One of the practices we subscribe to is journaling, and our Recal Guidebook is the perfect companion to your trip.
+There are ways to restore focus close to home of course (a yoga class or meditation for example), but traveling deep into the womb of nature helps you enter into a more profound state of flow.
 After a night out under the ambient night sky, you will return to the workplace feeling well rested and ready to surmount all issues that come your way.